Questions can be a major source of anxiety for many presenters.

-I’ve long held the belief that most people don’t really listen.
-I believe that we do something else – we wait to speak.
+I’ve long held the view that most people don’t really listen.
+I believe that many do something else – they wait to speak.

 That is often the reason why we don’t understand the question.
 The solution is relatively simple; we need to really listen.
 That means:

 – Listen – to the entire question